hertg/egpu-switcher/README.md

     <b>--noprompt</b>
         Prevent the setup from prompting for user interaction if there is no existing configuration file found.
 (Is currently only used by the "postinst" script)
 </pre>

 <pre>
 <b>egpu-switcher switch auto|egpu|internal</b> [--override]
-    Switches to the specified GPU. if the \fIauto\fR parameter is used, the script will check if the eGPU is attached and switch accordingly.
+    Switches to the specified GPU. if the <u>auto</u> parameter is used, the script will check if the eGPU is attached and switch accordingly.

     The computer (or display-manager) needs to be restarted for this to take effect.